 This course is an intensive, clinical practicum designed to strengthen the candidate's skills in providing intervention services to students with significant reading difficulties/disabilities including dyslexia.
 Candidates will work with one to three students who are reading significantly below grade level.
 Instructional time is followed by reflection and discussion in small groups focusing on student profiles of reading development/disability, instructional strategies, as well as responsiveness to intervention and necessary modifications.
 Candidates will also write educational reports and/or hold conferences with parents addressing the participant's current level of performance and recommended instructional supports.
 Grade of C or better required.
-PREREQUISITE: EDUC 2200, 2730, 3300; GPA 2.75.
+PREREQUISITE: EDUC 2200, 2730, 3300.
+EXPECTATION: Admission to the teacher education program required.
 OFFERED: Sem.
 I.